Featured Post

 If you didn't play Returnal, you'll soon get used to the bullet ballet skills required to succeed, or at least survive, in Saros.
 The shield is the major new feature, helping block incoming streams and adding power to weapons, while allowing me to charge into battle, rather than cower behind a structure in my traditional style, or circle endlessly until dizzy.

-I'm sure things look even better on PS5 Pro (higher base render, PSSR at 60fps), but I'm more than happy with how it looks on my little old launch PS5, and really wouldn't care if a remaster came along for the PS6 launch.
-A ceremonial bow at this point for Sam Slater's soundtrack
+I'm sure things look better on PS5 Pro (higher base render, PSSR at 60fps), but I'm more than happy with how the environment sears the retina on my little old launch PS5, and really wouldn't care if a remaster came along for the PS6 launch.
+A ceremonial bow at this point for Sam Slater's soundtrack is essential, driving the mood along.

 All of which is vanishes into a blur as we crash into Prophet, the first boss monster in its icky lair.
 Here the game goes full bore ethereal-doom-ball-hell, with streams of ammo from its various "heads/sacs" requiring the hop, kill and jumping skills of a little rubber parkour legend to avoid.